guhan93/binary-image-classification-using-neural-networks/README.md

 # binary-image-classification-using-CNN
-Binary image classification using neural networks
-The data for this can be customized the data should be given in the form of images it should be classified according to your binary type eg:cat and dog images in seperate files but inside the same folder
+Binary image classification using convolutional neural networks and image processing The data for this can be customized the data should be given in the form of images it should be classified according to your binary type eg:cat and dog images in seperate files but inside the same folder